node-red/node-red.github.io/docs/getting-started/second-flow.md

         }
         return null;

-Select <b>2</b> for the number of outputs.
+Set the number of outputs for the function node to <b>2</b>.

-Add a friendly name for the function if you want to. (optional)

-Hit OK to save

 #### 4. Add a Debug node

-The Debug node causes any message to be displayed in the Debug sidebar.
-By default, it just displays the payload of the message, but it is possible to display the entire message object.
-To see the Debug Sidebar use the shortcut ctr-space.
+Add two Debug nodes.

 #### 5. Wire them all together

   - Wire the Inject node output to the HttpGet node input.
   - Wire the HttpGet node output to the Function node input.
-  - Wire both the Function node outputs to the Debug node input.
+  - Wire each of the Function node outputs to a different Debug node input.

 #### 6. Deploy

 At this point, the nodes only exist in the editor and must be deployed to the server.

 Click the Deploy button.
-Simple as that.
-The flow should now be running.

-With the Debug sidebar tab selected, click the Inject button.
-You should see an entry with some contents that look like
+With the Debug sidebar tab selected (Ctrl-Space, or via the dropdown menu, then click the Debug tab), click the Inject button.
+You should see an entry with some contents that looks like:

         (Object) { "demand": 34819, "frequency": 50.04, "time": "17:30:00 GMT" }

-and another with something like
+and another with something like:

         (boolean) true

-or maybe false...

 #### 7. Summary

-<b>Congratulations !</b>  You now have a flow that goes to the internet - gets the live UK total electricity
-consumption - and converts it into a JSON object with the demand in MW, and frequency in Hertz.
+You now have a flow that goes to the internet - gets the live UK total electricity consumption - and converts it into a JavaScript object with demand in MW, and frequency in Hertz.

+The object is emitted out of the first output of the Function node.

 The frequency is an indication of overall stress - so when the frequency is under 50 HZ there may be excess load on the overall National Grid.
-Now would be a good time to turn off some appliances if you can.

-The true/false output could be used to do this.
-It's true (1) when it's OK to turn on... and false (0) when you should turn off.
+This is indicated in the message emitted out of the second output of the Function node; if the payload is true, there is capacity in the grid.

 ***